-- 1.1 How is the public informed about the provisions of the Code of Conduct? - 1.2 What additional information related to the Code of Conduct, e.g., replies to the Questionnaire on the Code of Conduct, is made publicly available in your State? - 1.3 How does your State ensure public access to information related to your State's armed forces?
+- 1.2 What additional information related to the Code of Conduct, e.g., replies to the Questionnaire on the Code of Conduct, is made publicly available in your State? - 1.3 How does your State ensure public access to information related to your State's armed forces?